-More Covid-19 cases in Taranaki
+More covid-19 cases in Taranaki

 There are currently no new locations of interest in the region, but people are advised to keep checking the locations of interest website for updates.

-A total of 328 were completed in Taranaki yesterday and 941 vaccines were administered.
-Sixty-one per cent of the eligible population have received their booster vaccine, and 38 per cent of tamariki have had their first dose.
+A total of 631 tests were completed in Taranaki yesterday and 585 vaccines were administered.
+Sixty-five per cent of the eligible population have received their booster vaccine, and 39 per cent of tamariki have had their first dose.